Leafwing-Studios/leafwing-website/content/blog/skeptics-guide-to-machine-learning/index.md

  8. Invent a new model architecture, validate that it works on a [standard benchmark](https://biodatamining.biomedcentral.com/articles/10.1186/s13040-017-0154-4) or three, and then train it on your own data.

 Realistically, most problems only require level 1 or 2.
-But, if you use anything beyond level 2, you can honestly (grading on a curve) claim that your product is "made with AI" and "ML-powered"!
+But, if you use anything beyond level 2, you can honestly (grading on a curve, okay?) claim that your product is "made with AI" and "ML-powered"!
 The lower on this scale you stay, the easier, cheaper, faster and lower risk your project will be.
 Sure, you could probably squeeze out another 1% of performance by playing with bleeding edge model architectures.
 But is that really the thing that will help your business most?